myminseok/custom-vm-release/README.md

         cidr: 192.4.1.0/24
         gateway: 192.168.40.1
 ```
-and it will be configured to the target VM on additiㅐnal config under subdirectory named after each NIC name.
+and it will be configured to the target VM on additional config under subdirectory named after each NIC name.
 ```
 /etc/systemd/network/10_eth1.network.d/custom-network.conf